Trench drain: Cast in place

 This installation method is by far the most labor-intensive.
 In addition, material cost is a function of the width of the grate used in the trench.

 There are three main reasons why this is labor-intensive: the outlet pipe position in the floor, the levelling of the trench grate in the floor, and integration of the waterproofing.

 If the outlet is not exactly in the centre, then the channel must be customized, increasing cost and time to construct.

 This can be overcome by the use of modular trench drain systems.
 These allow the drain pipe to be connected anywhere along the trench, giving the builder and plumber more freedom to place the services, reducing construction time and costs, particularly in high-rise situations where moving plumbing services can be nearly impossible.

-Achieving a curbless or hobless entrance for special needs access is more readily achieved with a modular system, as the levelling of the shower floor to the bathroom floor is inherently problematic with non-modular systems as they have no on-site adjustment.
+A curbless or hobless entrance for special needs access is more readily achieved with a modular system, as the levelling of the shower floor to the bathroom floor is inherently problematic with non-modular systems as they have no on-site adjustment.

 Waterproofing is possibly the most critical aspect of the bathroom when integrating a channel/trench drain.

 There are two ways to approach the waterproofing issue.
 First is to develop a proprietary method where the waterproofing and trench drain are a kit.
 Second is to separate the waterproofing and trench drain.

 The first method has the benefit of an 'all-in-one' solution, but the downside is cost and limitation of the system in varying applications, i.e. limited generally to bathroom application.
 The second method is generally safest as the waterproofing is completed using established proven methods that most building contractors are familiar with.
 A second benefit is when the waterproofing is a separate item all methods of waterproofing (cementeous, bitumized, fibreglassed, paint-on, sweat-on, lead-lined, copper pan etc.) can be utilized.
 This will allow a modular system to be used in many applications such as pools, balconies, thresholds, pedestrian areas, public areas, essentially most wet areas where a waterproofing system is required, be it on ground or above (suspended slab).

 Stainless steel trench drains can also be installed in a home's shower and in commercial locations like hospital rooms, changing rooms and operating rooms.